US Star Pacific Wrecks Your donation today supports the next 15 years

 The site is more or less up against a rock face which is the base of a very steep gully.
 The terrain is most unstable.
 Flooding over the years has carried a lot of wreckage downhill from the point of impact and human remains would have accompanied this debris downhill.
 The aircraft is seriously smashed.
 I was told that some human remains had previously been collected by the Engati people and kept in their village.
 CILHI parties were advised of this."

-The first on August 27, 1984 with a team that included SFC Richard Huston, SSG Jeffrey Willingham, SSG Bruce Logan, PFC Raymond Harrison, and Bruce Hoy (Modern History curator of PNG National Museum) arrived at the crash site and established their camp.
-It became immediately apparent that the crash-site was in an extremely hazardous and dangerous location as a landslide had covered most of the aircraft wreckage and the ground above the crash-site appeared very unstable.
+1) The first visit by US Army CILHI between August 27-28, 1984 with a team that included SFC Richard Huston, SSG Jeffrey Willingham, SSG Bruce Logan, PFC Raymond Harrison, and Bruce Hoy (Modern History curator of PNG National Museum) arrived at the crash site and established their camp.
+The crash site was coded "04CIL84". became immediately apparent that the crash site was in an extremely hazardous and dangerous location as a landslide had covered most of the aircraft wreckage and the ground above the crash-site appeared very unstable.
 Despite these conditions, the team commenced surveying the crash-site the following day, the 28th with the operation dependent on the positive identification of the aircraft.

 During the day, Hoy made a preliminary identification of the aircraft as B-24D 42-40886 based on the last two digits of the serial number '86' on two separate pieces of ripped metal that he had found, the white diagonal stripe of the 64th Bomb Squadron, 43rd Bombardment Group present on the tail wreckage which had to be dug out of the ground as well as the faded constructor's number from an engine access panel.
 Recovery operations continued on the 29th at a location indicated by Hoy as a likely place and at 10.30am, the first remains of the crew were found and carefully removed.
 More of the tail serial number was found confirming the identification as being 42-40?86 with one numeral outstanding.
 The team continued to work at the site, with additional remains being located on the 30th when two members of the team were lifted out to augment the recovery operations being conducted simultaneously at the crash site of B-24D 41-23766.
 The remaining members of the recovery team were lifted out on the 31st and flown to B-24D 41-23766.

-The third visit took place on June 15, 1987 which only involved a re-confirmation of the determination made in 1986, but recommended the site remain open for future investigation with its priority reduced due to the safety hazards and the resources required to clear the site.
+3) The third visit by US Army CILHI occurred on June 15, 1987 which only involved a re-confirmation of the determination made in 1986, but recommended the site remain open for future investigation with its priority reduced due to the safety hazards and the resources required to clear the site.
 Due to the potential landslide conditions, a proper assessment would be required to minimize the safety hazards.

-A fourth confirmed visit took place during [month / day unknown] during 2004.
+4) A fourth visit by JPAC during late 2004.
 According to their report, no human remains or personal effects were found during the 2004 investigation, because the area surrounding the remains of the aircraft was too dangerous.

 "Total area excavation in this region would be extremely dangerous since it would destabilize the existing landslide deposits and potentially weaken underlying bedrock," the report states.
 The aircraft is in, "a gully complex containing a major landslide measuring over 150-200 meters long" and up to 40 meters wide.
 It further described the scene by stating, "wreckage is distributed throughout the landslip with loose fragments of aircraft skin and aluminum visible on the deposit surface and also firmly wedged/crushed" in the ground.